Attraction of the Week: Ohiopyle State Park

 Cucumber Falls

-Another gorgeous waterfall within the park, Cucumber, is accessed via a short hike (less than a half mile) which involves a fairly short trail followed by a few staircases.
+You can also see Cucumber Falls via a short hike of less than a half mile.
+The trek is fairly easily although it involves climbing a few staircases.
 It’s worth the little effort to see this 30 foot tall single drop beauty.
-Pennsylvanians come from all over to enjoy one of the state’s most beautiful waterfalls.
-While far from the tallest waterfall in the state (Dingman’s claims that title at 130 ft), the easy accessibility and beautiful natural setting place this one high on any nature lover’s bucket list.
+While this is far from the tallest waterfall in the state (Dingman’s claims that title at 130 ft), the easy accessibility and beautiful natural setting place this one high on my bucket list.

 Natural waterslides